-Many organizations make common and potentially costly mistakes when they list a job opening.
+Many organizations make common and potentially costly mistakes when they post a job opening.
 If you don’t want to be among them, it’s important to remember that job postings are often an applicant’s first impression of your business.

 To attract top talent, it’s vital you make your job postings and descriptions concise, yet as interesting as possible.
 This is important in any economy, but it’s even more critical in a tight labor market.